Sauce, gravy or stew too thin? We’ve got 3 ways to fix that.

 The first is that cornstarch is gluten free, making it the obvious choice for anyone with such dietary restrictions.
 Compared with flour, cornstarch has a higher gelatinization temperature, meaning that it requires a higher heat to start thickening.

-To use, bring to a boil for maximum thickening power and cook for only a minute or two as prolonged heat can cause the starch to break down and thin out the sauce again.
+To use, bring the sauce to a boil for maximum thickening power, slowly add the slurry while stirring, and cook for only a minute or two as prolonged heat can cause the starch to break down and thin out the sauce again.

-Another thing to note is that cornstarch has twice the thickening power of flour, meaning that you only need 1 tablespoon of cornstarch to get the same results as 2 tablespoons of flour, but it also doesn’t work as well with very acidic liquids, such as tomato sauces.
+Another thing to note is that cornstarch has twice the thickening power of flour, meaning that you only need 1 tablespoon of cornstarch to get the same results as 2 tablespoons of flour.
+But it doesn’t work as well with very acidic liquids, such as tomato sauces.

 More from Voraciously: